dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 -   Dictionary (particular kind of lexicon, has Entries and Senses)
 -   Parallel text (collections of paragraphs of the same text in different languages, has Forms, Segments and FunctionalEquivalents)
+-   TextCorpus (cohesive stretches of discourse in the object language)
 -   generic (no specifics)

 ## Contents